 State Bank of India raises lending rates by 0.1%, EMIs to get costlier

-Typically, other commercial banks follow the State Bank of India when it comes to raising lending rates.
+Typically, other commercial banks follow the State Bank of India when it comes to lending rates.

 The State Bank of India has raised its marginal cost of funds-based lending rate, or MCLR, by 0.1% on all types of loans, PTI reported on Tuesday.
 The new rates came into effect from April 15.